zukunft/zukunft.com/docs/code_objects_all.md

-+-- json_fieldsShared - list of json field names used for the api and im- and export +-- libraryShared - some useful function e.g. for string handling +-- api_type_listShared - a list of parameters to configure the api message +-- component_typeShared - db based ENUM of the component types +-- file_typesShared - ENUM of the used file types
++-- json_fieldsShared - list of json field names used for the api and im- and export +-- libraryShared - some useful function e.g. for string handling +-- api_type_listShared - a list of parameters to configure the api message +-- component_typesShared - db based ENUM of the component types +-- file_typesShared - ENUM of the used file types
-+-- formula_typesShared - db based ENUM of the formula types +-- phrase_typeShared - the phrase code_ids used in back- and frontend
++-- formula_typesShared - db based ENUM of the formula types +-- phrase_typesShared - the phrase code_ids used in back- and frontend
-+-- position_typesShared - how view components can be placed for the user +-- protection_typeShared - to define if and how an object can changed +-- share_typeShared - to define if an object can be shared between the users +-- verbsShared - to use the same verb code_id in frontend and backend +-- view_relation_typesShared - db based ENUM of the view relation types +-- view_stylesShared - db based ENUM of the view and component styles +-- view_typeShared - db based ENUM of the view types +-- url_varShared - all names used for the url and the form field names
++-- position_typesShared - how view components can be placed for the user +-- protection_typesShared - to define if and how an object can changed +-- share_typesShared - to define if an object can be shared between the users +-- verbsShared - to use the same verb code_id in frontend and backend +-- view_relation_typesShared - db based ENUM of the view relation types +-- view_stylesShared - db based ENUM of the view and component styles +-- view_typesShared - db based ENUM of the view types +-- url_varShared - all names used for the url and the form field names
 \-- ui_baseUi
     \-- ui_im_exportUi - html user interface components for im- and export